UNM-CARC/QuickBytes/GATK_QuickByte.md

 Although not a part of GATK's best practices, it is common practice to trim your reads before using them in analyses.
 We'll use trimmomatic for this.
 Trimmomatic performs very poorly with its internal thread command, so we'll use GNU parallel to run it in the final script.
 Note that trimmomatic doesn't have many command line flags, so we'll name variables ahead of time to keep them straight:

-	# note we'll be getting our adapter sequences from ones provided in the conda package
+	# note this assumes the provided fasta file is in your working directory.
-	adapters=~/.conda/pkgs/trimmomatic-0.39-1/share/trimmomatic-0.39-1/adapters/TruSeq3-PE.fa
+	adapters=$src/TruSeq3-PE.fa

 	read1=$src/raw_reads/${sample}_1.fastq.gz
 	read2=$src/raw_reads/${sample}_2.fastq.gz